Attack on Titan (TV series): Season 1 and compilation films

-Produced by IG Port's Wit Studio and directed by Tetsurō Araki, Attack on Titan was broadcast on Mainichi Broadcasting System from April 7 to September 29, 2013, and was rebroadcast on Tokyo MX, FBS, TOS, HTB, TV Aichi, BS11, and other JNN stations nationwide.
+Produced by IG Port's Wit Studio and directed by Tetsurō Araki, Attack on Titan was broadcast on MBS from April 7 to September 29, 2013, and was rebroadcast on Tokyo MX, FBS, TOS, HTB, TV Aichi, BS11, and other JNN stations nationwide.
 The anime suffered production issues, needing more animators and with Wit Studios' character designer Kyoji Asano looking for active animators to work on the anime.

 Both Funimation and Crunchyroll have streamed the series with subtitles on their respective websites.
 Funimation also licensed the anime for home video release in 2014.
 Episode 1 of the English dub premiered at Anime Boston, with other episodes put on Funimation's subscription services.
-On television, the series was broadcast weekly on Adult Swim's Toonami block on May 3, 2014, starting at 11:30 p.m.
+On television, the series was broadcast weekly on Adult Swim's Toonami block on May 3, 2014, starting at 11:30p.m.
 EST. In Australia, the anime aired on SBS 2 on Tuesdays, in Japanese with English subtitles, with the first episode having aired on September 30.
 The first season was acquired for distribution in the UK by Manga Entertainment.
 Madman Entertainment acquired the show for distribution in Australia and New Zealand, and streamed the series on Madman Screening Room.

 The final episode was also shown in Japanese theaters.
 The season was compiled into two animated theatrical films with new voice acting from the same cast.
-The first film, Attack on Titan – Part 1: Crimson Bow and Arrow (劇場版「進撃の巨人」前編〜紅蓮の弓矢〜, Gekijō-ban Shingeki no Kyojin Zenpen Guren no Yumiya), covers the first 13 episodes and was released on November 22, 2014, while the second film, Attack on Titan – Part 2: Wings of Freedom (劇場版「進撃の巨人」後編～自由の翼～, Gekijō-ban Shingeki no Kyojin Kōhen Jiyū no Tsubasa), adapts the remaining episodes and adds new opening and ending footage.
-It was released on June 27, 2015.
+The first film, Attack on Titan – Part 1: Crimson Bow and Arrow (劇場版「進撃の巨人」前編〜紅蓮の弓矢〜, Gekijō-ban Shingeki no Kyojin Zenpen Guren no Yumiya), covering the first 13 episodes, was released on November 22, 2014, while the second film, Attack on Titan – Part 2: Wings of Freedom (劇場版「進撃の巨人」後編～自由の翼～, Gekijō-ban Shingeki no Kyojin Kōhen Jiyū no Tsubasa), covering the final 12 episodes, adding new opening and ending footage, was released on June 27, 2015.
 A rebroadcast of the first season was aired from January 9, 2016, on NHK's BS Premium channel.
 The compilation films were also broadcast in January 2017 on MBS.